-We recommend that you practice at least once a week however for best results you should practice more than that, we would love to see you in the studio two to four or even more times per week!
+We recommend that you begin by practicing once or twice a week, however for best results you should practice more than that, we would love to see you in the studio two to four or even more times per week!
 Have questions?
-Please let us know by sending us a message here on Facebook or by emailing Johanna@infinitymma.ca
+Please let us know by sending us a message on our contact us page.

 What are the different styles of Yoga that we offer?
 Hatha, Vinyasa, Yin, Kundalini and Restorative Yoga are the most common styles you’ll find on our schedule.
-There are other styles of Yoga out there so this is by no means an exhaustive list of Yoga styles we will sample, sorry we do not offer Hot Yoga nor fitness style classes.
+There are other styles of Yoga out there so this is by no means an exhaustive list of Yoga styles.
+Sorry we do not offer Hot Yoga or fitness style classes.